 Autumn Budget 2025

 According to S&W’s BOSS (Business Owners Sentiment Survey), almost half (48%) of business owners strongly agree or somewhat agree that the Autumn Budget worsened the prospects for their business.
-With the government's reversals over welfare savings and the winter fuel payment, hopes for a positive Budget this Autumn have dwindled.
+With the government's reversals over welfare savings and the winter fuel payment, hopes for good economic news this Autumn have dwindled.
 Public borrowing rose to £20.7bn in June 2024, £3.5bn more than the OBR had forecast, according to the ONS.

-Our Autumn Budget 2025 hub provides you with in-depth commentary on Budget rumours and proposed announcements as we assess the impacts on you and your business.
+Our Autumn Budget 2025 hub provides you with in-depth commentary in the run up to the Budget and following the Budget day announcements.
+Check back as we update this page to understand the impacts on you and your business.

 Article